stoplightio/platform-docs/2.-workspaces/a.creating-a-workspace.md

 ## What is a workspace?

-A workspace in Stoplight is a place for you to group API projects across your organization in order to promote visibility, standards, and reuse of artifacts.
+A workspace in Stoplight is a hub for you to group API projects across your organization in order to promote visibility, standards, and reuse of artifacts.

 > Stoplight recommends making a single workspace for your organization, and then using roles and permissions to manage your workflows.